abogoyavlensky/automigrate/README.md

                                     :jdbc-url "jdbc:postgresql://localhost:5432/mydb?user=myuser&password=secret"}}}}
 ```

-:information_source: *Or you can move postgres driver to project's `:deps` section.*
+:information_source: *You can move postgres driver to project's `:deps` section.
+You can choose any paths you want for `:models-file` and `:migrations-dir`. *

 Then you could use it as: